 Domesticated and wild ruminants are most susceptible, equids less susceptible and omnivores and carnivores relatively resistant.
-Although B. anthracis occurs worldwide, outbreaks occur most commonly in parts of Africa, Asia and the Middle East, with sporadic cases in Australia, Europe and the United States (OIE 2014a; Spickler 2007).
+Although B. anthracis occurs worldwide, outbreaks occur most commonly in parts of Africa, Asia and the Middle East, with sporadic cases in Australia, Europe and the United States (Spickler 2017; AHA 2017a).
 Outbreaks can affect wildlife, and many wild bovidae are confirmed to be susceptible to anthrax (Bengis 2012; De Vos & Turnbull 2004; Gates, Elkin & Dragon 2001; Hugh-Jones & De Vos 2002).

-Anthrax is an OIE-listed disease (OIE 2018c).
-It is present, although uncommon in Australia where it occurs in specific regions and is a nationally notifiable animal disease (Department of Agriculture and Water Resources 2016).
+Anthrax is an OIE-listed disease (OIE 2019b).
+It is present, although uncommon in Australia where it occurs sporadically in specific regions and is a nationally notifiable animal disease (Department of Agriculture, Water and the Environment 2019).

 B. anthracis is thought to multiply almost exclusively inside the body and exists in the environment as dormant spores, which remain viable in the soil or in animal products for decades.
 However, there is experimental evidence of vegetative B. anthracis multiplying in soils on or around roots of grass seedlings (Saile & Koehler 2006) and of bacteriophages and earthworms providing B. anthracis with alternatives to sporulation for survival and possibly multiplication in the soil (Schuch & Fischetti 2009).
-Once the soil has been contaminated by spores, it is very difficult to decontaminate.
+Once soil has been contaminated by spores, it is very difficult to decontaminate.

 Transmission occurs by entry through skin lesions, ingestion or inhalation of spores in soil or on plants.
-Live animals are only infectious to others once they have died, and bacteria or spores contaminate the environment (Animal Health Australia 2012).
+Infected animals are infectious to others once they have died, mostly through spores that have subsequently contaminated the environment (AHA 2017a).
 Contaminated bone meal and other feed can also spread anthrax, and flies can disseminate anthrax mechanically.
-Outbreaks are often associated with heavy rainfall, flooding, or drought (Spickler 2007).
+Outbreaks are often associated with heavy rainfall, flooding, or drought (Spickler 2017).

-The incubation period is generally 1-7 days, but spores can germinate in the lungs for up to six weeks post-infection (Spickler 2007).
+The incubation period is generally 1-14 days in animals, (Spickler 2017) but for the purposes of international trade the OIE considers the incubation period to be 20 days (OIE 2011).
 Anthrax does not form a carrier state in animals (with the possible exception of pigs).
-The movement of live animals can only spread anthrax to a new location if animals are in the incubation period of infection when moved, and subsequently die and release the bacteria or spores (Animal Health Australia 2012).
+The movement of live animals can only spread anthrax to a new location if animals in the incubation period of infection are moved and subsequently die and release the bacteria.
+Following exposure to suitable environmental and nutrient conditions, spores are formed (AHA 2017a).
 There are no reports in the literature of the infectious agents of anthrax being present in semen.
 It is considered extremely unlikely that semen would be collected from a male during the bacteraemic period (Williams 2003).

-The OIE Code recommends that cattle semen should be considered be a safe commodity with respect to anthrax, with no conditions imposed (OIE 2014a).
+The OIE Code recommends that cattle semen should be considered be a safe commodity with respect to anthrax, with no conditions imposed (OIE 2011).